HengGao12/MMRAS_plus/README.md

 CUDA_VISIBLE_DEVICES=1 python anomaly_utils/anomaly_inference.py --score mmras --exp_name the_exp_name
 ```

-The pre-trained model is given in './output/m2unk_coco_supervised_v1/best_contrastive.pth'.
+The pre-trained model is given in './output/m2unk_coco_supervised_v1/best_contrastive.pth', one can also download the model from this [link](https://drive.google.com/drive/folders/1eQhmPbKSZrN1AsieY9KFchfll7XC1_SF).

 **After running the code above, the inference log file will be saved in './results/'**